adiboagiu3/adiboagiu3/README.md

 ![profile view count](https://komarev.com/ghpvc/?username=adiboagiu3)

 I'm from Romania 🇷🇴, currently based in Cluj-Napoca.
-I'm passionate about Python, automation, software testing, and building efficient solutions 💻.
+I'm a huge fan of Python, Java, C#/C/C++, automation, software testing, and building efficient solutions 💻.
 When I'm not coding or learning new technologies, I enjoy playing video games 🎮, watching sci-fi movies 🎬, traveling ✈️, and exploring how things work in the world around me.
 I’m always eager to grow, innovate, and contribute to cutting-edge engineering projects!

 ## 🌱 I’m currently learning